 From now on, the mouse cursor while typing will be as thick or thin as you’ve decided, hopefully making it easier for you to write on your computer.

 You can also customize your pointer from the more limiting options available from the Control Panel, although these are less useful than those from the Settings app.
 To customize the mouse cursor’s size and color, open the Control Panel and go to the “Ease of Access” section.

 In the section called “Ease of Access Center,” click or tap on the “Change how your mouse works” link.

 A window named “Make the mouse easier to use” opens.
 Here you can find a series of mouse-related settings, starting with the size and color of your mouse pointer.
 In the Mouse pointers section, you can choose from three different mouse cursor colors and from three different sizes for each color.
 The third one has an inversion effect, which changes your mouse color for maximum visibility, depending on what color you are hovering over.
 Choose the size and the color that you want to use.

 Do not forget to press OK or Apply for your changes to take effect.
 You can now close the Control Panel and enjoy using your new mouse pointer.

-While writing this tutorial, I was pleasantly surprised by Windows 10's option to turn the cursor the opposite color of the background, thus ensuring maximum visibility at all times.
+While writing this tutorial, I was pleasantly surprised by Windows’ option to turn the cursor the opposite color of the background, thus ensuring maximum visibility at all times.
 I decided to stick with it for now.
 What about you?
 How did you customize your mouse pointer?
-Did you choose a cheerful color?
-Let us know in a comment below.
+Did you choose a cheerful color or a larger pointer size?
+Let me know in a comment below.